Embryology Laboratory

 Fertility Preservation

 Increasingly, assisted reproductive technologies to help individuals and couples preserve their fertility for later conception.
 Fertility Preservation can be accomplished in the embryology laboratory at Atlantic Reproductive by either vitrifying blastocysts, as described above, or gametes (sperm or eggs).
-Indications for gamete cryopreservation include patients who are considering medical therapies that may harm their ovaries or testicles or women who wish to delay childbearing and stop their biological clock while looking for the right partner or pursuing important education or career opportunities.
+Indications for gamete cryopreservation include patients who are considering medical therapies that may harm their ovaries or testicles or patients who wish to delay childbearing and stop their biological clock while looking for the right partner or pursuing important education or career opportunities.